thinkerelwin/social-app-fullstack/README.md

 - Add unit test for back-end project
 - Add error handling in register activity(ex: when the length of password doesn't meet the requirement)
-- Update the number of friends on the current user section after adding or deleting a friend

 ## License